themanyone/whisper_dictation/README.md

     Builds new command.
     Gets permissionto run it.

-Commands are defined in `commands_table.py` — add your own or change existing ones freely.
-New commands learned by the agent persist in `~/.config/whisper_dictation/custom_commands.json`.
+Commands are defined in [commands_table.py](commands_table.py) — add your own or change existing ones freely.
+New commands learned by the agent persist in [custom_commands.json](~/.config/whisper_dictation/custom_commands.json).

+If you want the agent to run system commands, you might want to [edit the system prompt](whisper_cpp_client.py) around line 655 to give it clues about what system you are using.

 ## Files